fabiosalomaosilva/CsvWriter/README.md

 ## Usage

-Here is a basic example of how to use CsvWriter to create a CSV file in MemoryStream:
+Example of a model class to be used as a guide for the CSV file.

 ```csharp
 public class Order